angelcam/developer-docs/README.md

 ## Running

+For your convenience there is `build_run.sh` script for quick rebuild and run during your local development.

-To run Dapperdox developer website from this image:
+Advanced users might want to run run Dapperdox developer website from this image themselves.
+In order to do so they must

 * choose host machine port - Dapperdox runs on 3123 and it's best to use the same on host
 * map your Dapperdox sources to `/dapperdox/` in container